Details for EDU512 Science and Technology

 8. Instructional Design: ID theories, available e-learning and m-learning tools (free and commercial), developing engaging and innovative, interactive and collaborative ICT educational resources, evaluating educational software and resources, limitations of technology.

-9. Integrated Unit of Work: Teaching philosophy, Developing curriculum support materials (timetables, lesson plans, assessment items, evaluation strategies), Quality assurance (peer assessment, student feedback, personal refection).
+9. Integrated Unit of Work: Teaching philosophy, Developing curriculum support materials (timetables, lesson plans, assessment items, evaluation strategies), Quality assurance (peer assessment, student feedback, personal reflection).
 Design of assessment tasks linked to curriculum outcomes.
+Identification of future professional learning needs in Science and Technology using APSTs.
+Assessment & feedback you can see: design assessment with in-lesson checks and actionable feedback that inform immediate next-lesson adjustments and align to reporting and moderation.

 This course may be offered in the following formats